 Textile art in the city of the rainbow – Chinchero

-Craft activities such as the dyeing of wool yarn from sheep and alpaca wool with natural dyes and woven garments, is a sign of their ancient culture.
-In the town of Chinchero there are several Centres of Textile Art gathered in “groups”, to date, there are more than 12 Centres and / or groups of Textile Art.
+Craft activities, such as the dyeing of wool yarn from sheep and alpaca wool with natural dyes and woven garments.
+This is a sign of their ancient culture.
+In the town of Chinchero, there are several Centres of Textile Art gathered in “groups”, to date, there are more than 12 Centres and groups of Textile Art.